hegde-atri/meetingBooking/README.md

 - Only Admin's can create new Admin accounts.
 - For demo purposes, the default Admin account has the username -  "owner" and password - "hello". (excluding the quotation marks.)
 - Timetables are automatically generated (for cleaners and caterers).
+- If you want to make it so that the user will be able to book for more than one day, the database is already compatible with this, therefore the only parts needed to change is the logic for booking rooms, and scheduling catering services.

 ### Notes to be taken from this project
 Some pointers so that I have a project plan next time before I start a project